 - Make sure you explain any gaps in your CV.

 - Explain why you want to be a student at NCI and what you plan to do after you graduate.

 - Make sure you understand your chosen course and its modules.

 Registering with immigration in Dublin

-All students, whether you needed an entry visa for Ireland or not, are required to register with the immigration authorities in Dublin.
-You will then receive an Irish Residence Permit (IRP) card which will give you permission to remain in Ireland for the duration stated on the IRP card.
+All students, whether you need an entry visa for Ireland or not, are required to register with the immigration authorities in Dublin.
+Once registered, you will receive an Irish Residence Permit (IRP) card which will give you permission to remain in Ireland for the duration stated on the IRP card.
 Students on an academic course lasting more than one year in duration will be required to re-register with the immigration authorities in each year of study and receive an updated IRP card each time.

-This process will be fully explained to you during your welcome meetings at NCI.
-We also have a number of visa guides on the Letters and Guides section of the NCI website.
+This process is fully explained to Students during the Welcome programme.
+We also have a number of visa articles on the NCI website.